 Who We Are

-Our United Way operates 2-1-1 in Shasta and Tehama counties.
+- Our United Way operates 2-1-1 in Shasta and Tehama counties.
 2-1-1 provides information and referrals to people needing help in any realm of health or human services.
-In 2015 about 4,500 Shasta and Tehama county residents dialed 2-1-1 and our website, 211norcal.com, recorded more than 130,000 searches.
+In 2019, more than 7,000 Shasta and Tehama county residents called and texted 2-1-1 NorCal.
+Our website, 211norcal.org, has recorded more than 170,000 searches and 40,000 unique web users in the past year.
 The 2-1-1 information line is staffed by live specialists and is available to the public 24 hours a day, 365 days a year.

-We created and manage Volunteer NorCal, a website designed to match local agencies in our 9 county areas with individuals looking to serve their community by volunteering.
+- Volunteer NorCal, a website designed to match local agencies in our nine-county area with individuals looking to serve their community by volunteering.

-Our United Way acts as a convener and backbone agency for collective impact efforts, including the Prosperity Initiative, which aims to improve financial stability and mobility for Shasta County residents.
+- Our United Way acts as a convener and backbone agency for collective impact efforts, including the Prosperity Initiative, which aims to improve financial stability for Shasta County residents.

-United Way of Northern California is a proud member of the Redding Shasta Homeless Continuum of Care.
-To learn more, click HERE.
+- United Way of Northern California is a proud member of the Redding Shasta Homeless Continuum of Care.